OfficeDev/office-scripts-docs/docs/resources/samples/getting-started.md

 * You can share the script with an Excel file which in effect means you are linking the script with the file, not attaching it.
 Whoever has access to the Excel file will also be able to **view**, **run**, or **make a copy** of the script.
 This is a key difference compared to VBA macros.
 * Unless you share your scripts, no one else can access it as it resides in your own library.
 * Scripts cannot be linked from a local disk or custom cloud locations.
 Office Scripts only recognizes and runs a script that is on pre-defined location (your OneDrive folder mentioned above) or shared scripts.
-* While editing, files are temporarily saved in the browser but you'll have to save the script before closing the Excel window to save it to the OneDrive location.
+* During editing, files are temporarily saved in the browser but you'll have to save the script before closing the Excel window to save it to the OneDrive location.
 Don't forget to save the file after edits.

 ## Gentle introduction to scripting

-Office Scripts are standalone scripts written in the TypeScript language, which contains instructions to perform some automation against the selected Excel workbook.
-All automation instructions are self-contained within a script and scripts don't invoke or call other scripts.
+Office Scripts are standalone scripts written in the TypeScript language that contain instructions to perform some automation against the selected Excel workbook.
+All automation instructions are self-contained within a script and scripts can't invoke or call other scripts.
 All scripts are stored in standalone files and stored on the user's OneDrive folder.
-You can record a new script, edit a recorded script, or write a whole new script from the scratch, all within a built-in editor interface.
-The best part of scripts is that they don't need any further setup from users.
+You can record a new script, edit a recorded script, or write a whole new script from scratch, all within a built-in editor interface.
+The best part of Office Scripts is that they don't need any further setup from users.
 No external libraries, web pages, or UI elements, setup, etc. All the environment setup is handled by Office Scripts and it allows easy and fast access to automation through a simple API interface.

 Some of the basic concepts helpful to understand how to edit and navigate around scripts include: